frontenddogma/web-development-glossary/manuscript/d.md

 Docker
 : A set of Platform as a Service (PaaS) products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries, and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating system kernel and therefore use fewer resources than virtual machines.
 The Docker software was first released in 2013 by Docker, the company.&nbsp;[†](#w-docker) ℹ︎&nbsp;[docker.com](https://www.docker.com/)

-Doctype
+DOCTYPE
 : An instruction that associates a particular SGML or XML document (for example, a web page) with a document type definition (for example, the formal definition of a particular version of HTML prior to HTML&nbsp;5).
-In the serialized form of the document, the doctype manifests as a short string of markup that conforms to a particular syntax.
-The HTML layout engines in modern web browsers perform doctype sniffing or switching, wherein the doctype in a document served as `text/html` determines a layout mode, such as quirks or standards mode.
+In the serialized form of the document, the DOCTYPE manifests as a short string of markup that conforms to a particular syntax.
+The HTML layout engines in modern web browsers perform DOCTYPE sniffing or switching, wherein the DOCTYPE in a document served as `text/html` determines a layout mode, such as quirks or standards mode.
 Since web browsers are implemented with special-purpose HTML parsers, rather than general-purpose DTD-based parsers, they do not use DTDs and will never access them even if a URL is provided.
-The doctype is retained in HTML as a “mostly useless, but required” header only to trigger standards mode in common browsers.&nbsp;[†](#w-doctype)
+The DOCTYPE is retained in HTML as a “mostly useless, but required” header only to trigger standards mode in common browsers.&nbsp;[†](#w-doctype)

 Document directive
 : A way to govern the properties of a document or worker environment to which a content security policy (CSP) applies.
 Document directives do not fall back to the `default-src` directive.&nbsp;[‡](#m-document-directive)